pmunts/muntsos/README.txt

 -   1 January 2024 -- I have suspended development for 32-bit target
     platforms.
 The 32-bit BeagleBone kernel is frozen at 5.4.106.
 The 32-bit Raspberry Pi 1 and 2 kernels are frozen at 5.15.92.
-The muntsos-dev package has been updated to only pull in 64-bit AArch toolchains.
-The 32-bit target platform deliverables (toolchains, kernels, etc.) will be left in the repositories until the end of the year.
+The muntsos-dev package has been updated to only pull in 64-bit AArch64/ARMv8 toolchains.
+The 32-bit target platform deliverables (toolchains, kernels, extensions, thin servers etc.) will be left in the repositories until the end of the year.
 -   30 July 2024 -- Upgraded OpenSSL to 3.3.1, curl to 8.9.0, libtirpc
     to 1.3.5, libnl to 3.10.0, libsodium to 1.0.20, gdbm to 1.24, and xz
     to 5.6.2.
 Upgraded .Net Runtime to 8.0.7, OpenSSH to 9.8p1, rpcbind